Does Nauticus Robotics (KITT) Pay a Dividend? (2026)

 No. Nauticus Robotics does not pay a dividend.
 As an early-stage, unprofitable company that is burning cash and raising capital to fund operations, it retains and seeks funding rather than returning money to shareholders.
 Investors in KITT would be relying entirely on potential share-price changes, not income, and the company's priority is financing its growth and operations.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with KITT's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with KITT's investor relations page or your broker before acting on them.